raspstephan/CBRAIN-CAM/project_notebook.md

 - Why is the first epoch so much slower than the following ones?

 Start my own keras script in a jupyter notebook!

+## October 23

+Today I need to write a summary!

+Start by finding out why train_valid split takes so freaking long.